rubensworks/PhD-Thesis/content/generating/methodology.md

 </figure>

 #### Edges
-The next phase in public transit network generation connects the stops that were generated in the previous phase with edges.
+The next phase in public transit network generation connects stops that were generated in the previous phase with edges.
 In order to simulate real transit network structures, we split up this generation phase into three sequential steps.
 In the first step, clusters of nearby stops are formed, to lay the foundation for short-distance routes.
 Next, these local clusters are connected with each other, to be able to form long-distance routes.